 Use of Filters

 The Library employs a filter appliance on the public access computers and tablets, and the WiFi to block certain categories of websites.
-Parents may choose one of three levels of filtering when they request Library cards for their children.
 A complete list of the categories of websites that are blocked is available from staff.

 Parents are advised that no filter is a substitute for parental control.
 Parents are expected to monitor their children’s use of the Internet.